XZman/yuqixue/_pages/about.md

 ---

 I am a ECE Ph.D. candidate at University of Illinois at Urbana-Champaign.
 I am advised by [Prof. Jian Huang](http://jianh.web.engr.illinois.edu/) as a member of the [Systems Platform Research Group](https://platformxlab.github.io/).
-My research interests include efficient and secure architectures and systems for hardware accelerators.
+My research focus is on architectures and systems for hardware accelerators.
+More specifically, I am interested in both efficiency and security of accelerators.

 Prior to my Ph.D. study, I obtained my Bachelor's degree from UIUC in 2021.